With head, heart, and hand!

 Seniors often are strengthened with their families’ encouragement to have a suitable diet and to exercise.
 They benefit when family and friends physically check upon them.
 Social isolation could have a detrimental effect on both their family relationships and friendships.
 It can be costly for seniors to maintain and develop connections with their families and friends.
 Contact with family members may, of course, have both positive and negative implications.
 For example, families can help seniors have a sense of identity, which is not defined solely by their accomplishments.
 Seniors may become despondent and stressed about the suffering that their family members and friends who are away from them may be experiencing.
-Strong social connections can help them to cope with a loss of social status in their advancing years (Aday, 2003; Phillips, 2006).
+Secure social connections can help them cope with a loss of social status in their advancing years (Aday, 2003; Phillips, 2006).

-Seniors may experience or fear that they will have significant health problems including diseases and that they are likely to be at a high risk of infection from the Coronavirus (COVID-19).
-Their fears and uncertainties are often worsened when they have failing physical and cognitive processes, and long-term disabilities.
+Seniors may experience or fear that they will have significant health problems, including diseases and that they are likely to be at a high risk of infection from the Coronavirus (COVID-19).
+Seniors’ fears and uncertainties often worsen when they have limited physical stamina and cognitive processes and long-term disabilities.
 Moreover, they may already have respiratory and breathing diseases, disturbing thoughts, trauma, and dementia.
 Also, they could have arthritis, cardiac and hypertensive disorders, diabetes mellitus, and cancer.
 Seniors may have heart, lungs, kidneys, intestines, and urinary tract conditions.
 These could lower senior’s immunity to infection (Aday, 2003; 2006; Aday & Krabill, 2011; Wahidin & Cain, 2006).
 Seniors may live in conditions with inadequate temperature controls and lighting.
 The Trident Foundation was established as a not for profit organization and has helped seniors, individuals, employees, families, and the disadvantaged since 1998.